-One of the easiest ways to enjoy your favorite savory meat is to cook bacon in the oven.
+One of the easiest ways to enjoy our favorite savory meat is cooking bacon in the oven.
 Have you tried bakin’ your bacon?

 - No spatters!

 - Easy clean-up.

 Method 1: Bacon in Hot Oven on Parchment Paper